Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 #### Comparing with model response without optimized alignment instruction

-Instead, if we call the LLM normally with a norma instruction, such as `You are a helpful assistant who aims to give helpful advice and answers.`:
+Instead, if we call the LLM normally with a basic instruction, such as `You are a helpful assistant who aims to give helpful advice and answers.`:

 ```python
 from auto_model import AutoModel